-JOHN I'm just going to get the morning paper, won't be a minute
+I'm just going to get the morning paper, won't be a minute

 JOHN walks to the other side of the café to a newspaper stand to choose which paper he wants.
-He picks up the closet paper and reads in horror the title of the front page; "HITLER ATTAQUE LA POLOGNE".
+He picks up the closest paper and reads in horror the title of the front page; "HITLER ATTAQUE LA POLOGNE".
 JOHN drops the paper and looks around him, understanding now the reason for the weeping women.
 He then looks out of the window opposite him, to see cars, buses and people filling the roads.
-There was a general feeling that anything could happen at the moment...